 Write “Thank You” Notes

-It is so easy to send a quick text or email, but think how wonderful it is to receive something other than a bill or solicitation in the mail.
-Cultivate the art of writing thank you notes and teach your children to do the same.
-As food for further thought, in the studies mentioned above, the thank you note writers could choose whether to send the notes.
-Even if they chose not to mail their letter, they reaped the benefit of expressing gratitude.
-So write that thank you note to your college professor or a coach who influenced your life even if you don’t know where to send it.
+It is so easy to send a quick text or email.
+But think how wonderful it is to receive something other than a bill or solicitation in the mail.
+Cultivate the art of writing thank you notes and encourage your children and grandchildren to do the same.

 Start a Family “Gratitude Jar”